 Technical Standards Requirements

 Applicants must meet the Technical Standards for Core Professional Nursing Competency Performance in order to be eligible for admission to, progress in, and graduate from the nursing program.

 All nursing students will be required to complete a series of clinical learning experiences in order to successfully meet the learning outcomes for a given program of study.
 Prior to participating in clinical learning experiences at any off campus healthcare facility, students are required to complete a criminal background check and a drug test.
 Each clinical facility has policies regarding possible convictions and potential drug use that may bar students from being accepted at the facility for clinical placement.
 You may read more about this policy here.

 NYU Meyers does not discriminate due to race, color, creed, religion, sex, sexual orientation, gender and/or gender identity or expression, marital or parental status, national origin, ethnicity, citizenship status, veteran or military status, age, disability, or any other legally protected basis.
 Prospective students of diverse ethnic and racial backgrounds are encouraged to apply for all of our programs.

-*The summer semester accepts applications for APN: Family, Nursing Administration, Nursing Education, and Nursing Informatics only.
-APN: Family admits for the summer semester only.
+*The summer semester accepts applications for Family NP, Nursing Administration, Nursing Education, Nursing Informatics, and Palliative Care (Advanced Certificate).
+Family NP and Palliative Care admit students for the summer semester only.